fxn/z85/README.md

 # USE THESE ONLY IF YOU KNOW WHAT YOU ARE DOING.
 ```

-However, Z85 requires binaries to have a number of bytes which is a multiple of 4.
-Arbitrary binaries may not satisfy that.
+However, Z85 requires the input to have a number of bytes divisible by 4, so you cannot pass arbitrary binaries to `encode`.

 To address this, `z85` provides `*_with_padding` variants of the methods that manage padding: